ARM-software/lisa/doc/source/writing_extensions.rst

 in ``validate`` or additional cross-parameter constraints exist, this *should* be documented in the parameter description.

-Both extensions and their parameters should be documented using reStructureText markup (standard markup for Python documentation).
+Both plugins and their parameters should be documented using reStructureText markup (standard markup for Python documentation).
 See:

 http://docutils.sourceforge.net/rst.html

-Aside from that, it is up to you how you document your extension.
-You should try to provide enough information so that someone unfamiliar with your extension is able to use it, e.g. you should document all settings and parameters your extension expects (including what the valid value are).
+Aside from that, it is up to you how you document your plugin.
+You should try to provide enough information so that someone unfamiliar with your plugin is able to use it, e.g. you should document all settings and parameters your plugin expects (including what the valid value are).

 Error Notification